MicrosoftDocs/sql-docs/docs/reporting-services/tutorial-creating-drillthrough-and-main-reports-report-builder.md

     > [!NOTE]
     > Because the parameter is hidden, this prompt is never used.

 5. Optionally, select **Available Values** and **Default Values** and review their options.
-Do not change any options on these tabs.
+Don't change any options on these tabs.

 6. Select **OK**.

 ## <a name="DSave"></a>6.
 Save the report to a SharePoint library
 You can save the report to a SharePoint library, report server, or your computer.
-If you save the report to your computer, a number of [!INCLUDE[ssRSnoversion](../includes/ssrsnoversion-md.md)] features such as subreports are not available.
-In this tutorial, you will save the report to a SharePoint library.
+If you save the report to your computer, many [!INCLUDE[ssRSnoversion](../includes/ssrsnoversion-md.md)] features such as subreports aren't available.
+In this tutorial, you save the report to a SharePoint library.

 #### Save the report